-As we drag ourselves through the final stretch of what is set to be the hottest January on record, Don Rowe asks one sleep expert how can we get some desperately needed shut-eye.
+As we drag ourselves through the final stretch of January, Don Rowe asks one sleep expert how can we get some desperately needed shut-eye.

 Last night I dreamed I was back in high school, lacing up my boots to run out for the first XV in a season final, probably somewhere like Waikato Stadium or maybe Eden Park.
 I was nervous, on account of the fact that I spent last weekend at a music festival in Raglan, and am currently battling a chest infection.
 How could I feed the backs when I haven’t run anywhere but for the train in months?
 How would my tackling game be after five years out of the game?
 Where were my pants and why was my dad pulling on a jersey too?

 You might have noticed, but it’s bloody hot out.
-We’re gearing up for the hottest January on record, and it’s only getting worse.
 Even when the sun goes down the heat remains like a bad, humid fart, completely unwelcome but all pervasive.
 Opening a window only makes things worse as the screams of sleep-deprived parents and their miserable children drift through the night, tainting your dreams and clinging to the walls like second-hand smoke.
 But why?
 Why does the heat deliver such wretched cheese-dreams?
 Why can’t anyone in this city get some goddamn shut-eye?

 According to Dr Karyn O’Keeffe of the Massey University Sleep/Wake Centre, it has everything to do with the body’s thermoregulatory system – the means by which we unconsciously heat up or cool down.